 If you don't use the 'plus' files, Moodle grades will be based on CBM Average marks per question (maximum 3 times the grade value set for the quiz, or 300%).
-[NB Make sure in that case that you set the Unlimited Grades admin setting to allow grades above 100% to be shown in gradebook screens.]
+[NB Make sure in that case that you set the Unlimited Grades admin setting to allow grades above 100% to be shown in gradebook screens.
+NB Changing this setting will only affect grades for quiz attempts made AFTER the change.]
+Pros & Cons:

 After unzipping, compare the original files (under .orig) with those in your installation, e.g. using DiffMerge (www.sourcegear.com/diffmerge).